jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 They were not gathering.
 They were not hunting.

 Many men with spears stand in lines.
-They are surrounding other giving trees.
+They surround other giving trees.
 Smaller giving trees.

 Other men are picking fruit from the trees.